rbisdorff/Digraph3/docSphinx/tutorial.rst

 The *Köln* alternative is performing **at least as well as** the *Saarbrücken* alternative on all the performance criteria, except the *Annual income* (of significance 2/24).
 Conversely, the *Saarbrücken* alternative is clearly **outperformed** from the *geographical* (0/6) as well as from the *financial* perspective (2/6).

-In a similar way, we may finally compute a *partial ranking* of all the potential study programs with the the help of the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor (see :numref:`aliceRankingByChoosing` below), who computes a bipolar ranking by conjointly *best-choosing* and *last-choosing* [BIS-1999]_.
+In a similar way, we may finally compute a *partial ranking* of all the potential study programs with the the help of the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor (see :numref:`aliceRankingByChoosing` below), who computes a bipolar ranking by conjointly *best-choosing* and *last-rejecting* [BIS-1999]_.

 .. code-block:: pycon
    :name: aliceRankingByChoosing
    :linenos:
-   :caption: Computing a weak ranking by bipolar best- and last-choosing
+   :caption: Weakly ranking by bipolar best-choosing and last-rejecting

    >>> from transitiveDigraphs import\
                   RankingByChoosingDigraph